Can I be my own Statutory Agent in Arizona?

 • You might miss an important notice or legal document.
 This could happen if you travel often or forget to check your mail.

 • Statutory Agent information is public record.
-Companies can use public records to send you junk mail, or post your address online.
+Companies can use public records to send you junk mail, or post your physical address online.

-If you aren’t bothered by your address being public, being your own Statutory Agent is a great way to save money.
+If you aren’t bothered by your street address being public, being your own Statutory Agent is a great way to save money.

 Should I hire an Arizona Registered Agent Service?